The Safari Zone: A Kangaskhan Collection

 Origin: United States

 From the original 1999 Pokémon Collector's Edition of the classic board game, published by Parker Brothers.
-In this version, the Professor Oak deck is the "Chance" cards.
+In this version, the Professor Oak deck has the "Chance" cards.

 Picture